quantiota/Riemannian-Neural-Fields/README.md

 The field’s geometry evolves with the data itself, allowing the model to self-organize and discover architecture dynamically.

 This design leads to:
 - **Forward-only dynamics** — knowledge is never unlearned, only refined.
-- **Intrinsic geometry** — the structure of learning emerges from the data’s entropy and density, not from predefined architectures.
+- **Intrinsic geometry** — the structure of learning emerges from the data’s entropy and neuron density, not from predefined architectures.
 - **Dimensional universality** — the same framework operates in 3D, 4D, or higher-dimensional information spaces without modification.

 ---